econ122-f25/home/README.md

 -   before class:
     -   Make sure you have your Team Project 1 partners
 -   in class:
+    -   Quick introduction of dates from `day 7`
     -   Work with partners on Team Project 1
     -   Ask any questions related to material up to this point